chasersmith/chillstudypuzzles/README.md

 Made with https://impactjs.com/

-This is a simple 3x3 sliding puzzle game made with HTML5 and ImpactJS This project was made for purposes of learning ImpactJS and is no way efficient code and can be improved in many ways.
+This is a simple 3x3 sliding puzzle game made with HTML5 and ImpactJS This project was made for purposes of learning ImpactJS.